felipecosta09/Deep-Security-Smart-Check-Scan-Action/README.md

 # Deep Security Smart Check Scan Action

+You can find the original code on: https://github.com/deep-security/smartcheck-scan-action

 For scanning your images as part of your CI pipeline using [Deep Security Smart Check][].